hildjj/draft-hildebrand-rfc3677bis/draft-hildebrand-rfc3677bis.md

 --- abstract

-This memo outlines the process by which the IETF makes a selection of an Internet Society (ISOC) Board of Trustees appointment.
+This memo, which obsoletes RFC3677, outlines the process by which the IETF makes a selection of an Internet Society (ISOC) Board of Trustees appointment.

 --- middle